Daniel Küblböck: 2018 disappearance

 Küblböck was a private passenger on the cruise ship AIDAluna that left Hamburg on 29 August 2018, bound for New York City.
 At around 5 a.m. (local time) on 9 September, he jumped overboard.
 The vessel was in open waters about 185 km north of St. John's in the Labrador Sea.
 The water temperature was about 10.5 °C.

 The Canadian Coast Guard launched a search operation, assisted by the cruise ships AIDAluna and MS Zuiderdam.
 On 10 September, the search was abandoned, because the maximum survival time in cold water was exceeded.
 Under German law, a person missing at sea can be declared dead after six months have elapsed and a motion is filed by an eligible party.
-In August 2020 an application was submitted to declare Küblböck dead or to present evidence by 30 September 2020 that he is alive.
+In August 2020, an application was submitted to declare Küblböck dead or to present evidence by 30 September 2020 that he is alive.
 On 10 March 2021, the Amtsgericht (district court) Passau declared Küblböck dead, setting his death date as 9 September 2018, 8:55 a.m. local time.

-Gender identity / Lana Kaiser

-Before the disappearance, Küblböck talked about wanting to live out a female identity.
-The self-chosen name was "Lana Kaiser".
-Several posts were published on social media in which Küblböck announced that he "would have surgery as a woman" and also said that his hormone therapy had already started.
-Shortly before the disappearance, Küblböck created an Instagram account with the name rosa_luxem, on which hashtags such as #transformation, #transexuelle or #womenarestrong were used.